tbartelmess/docker-ikev2-vpn-server/README.md

 ---

-* IKEv2 protocol requires iOS 8 or later, Mac OS X 10.11 El Capitan is supported as well.
+* IKEv2 protocol requires iOS 8 or later or Mac OS X 10.11 El Capitan.

 * iOS and OS X/macOS are really picky about having a SAN in the client certificates.